Lucas Légeret

 Lucas Légeret (born 10 May 2001) is a Swiss racing driver currently competing in the Gold Cup class of the GT World Challenge Europe Sprint Cup with CSA Racing.

 Having driven karts from the age of nine, Légeret made his car racing debut in the LMP3 category in 2017, where he scored his first victories in the V de V Endurance Series.
 Following three seasons spent competing in the European Le Mans Series, the Swiss driver moved to the world of GT3 racing.
-Since then, he has competed intermittently in the GT World Challenge Europe Endurance and Sprint Cups, scoring a lone Endurance Cup victory at the Hockenheimring in 2022.
-He has thus far scored two overall podiums in the Sprint Cup, both coming during 2023 driving for Comtoyou Racing alongside Christopher Haase.
+Since then, he has competed intermittently in the GT World Challenge Europe Endurance and Sprint Cups, scoring a career-high Endurance Cup win at Hockenheim in 2022 in a Saintéloc Audi he shared with Christopher Mies and Patric Niederhauser.
+He has thus far scored two overall podiums in the Sprint Cup, both coming in 2023 with Comtoyou Racing alongside Christopher Haase.

 Légeret competed at the 2020 24 Hours of Le Mans, driving for Dempsey-Proton Racing in the LMGTE Am class.
 He finished tenth in the category.

+Légeret during his LMP3 days in 2017.